MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 get-device-events
 -----------------

 Returns the events mask for the widget corresponding to an specific device.
 These are the events that the widget will receive when *device* operates on it.
-Flags in this mask are from `N-GdkEventMask`.
+Flags in this mask are from `GdkEventMask` in **Gnome::Gdk3::Types**.

 Returns: device event mask for *widget*